goethan/Udacity_Projects/Data_Analyst_Project_6_D3/m.md

 ### First Version and Feedback.

 Features of the first try:
-1. I use histogram to represent the extent to which the stocks outperform the SSE Composite Index by industry.
+1. I use boxplot to represent the extent to which the stocks outperform the SSE Composite Index by industry.
-2. The result is sorted by the median of industrial level performance
+2. The result is sorted by the median of industrial level performance.

 Feedback:
+1. What my friend learned from the chart:
-1. I learned that the median of all the industries are negative.
+  - the median of all the industries are negative.
-2. It seems that industries related to food expenditures and consumption ('食品饮料', '纺织服装', '餐饮旅游') perform better than others and have less variation in returns.
+  - It seems that industries related to food expenditures and consumption ('食品饮料', '纺织服装', '餐饮旅游') perform better than others and have less variation in returns.
-3. Due to the event of ZTE, the telecommunication industry ('信息服务') has bad performance, and large variance.
+  - Due to the event of ZTE, the telecommunication industry ('信息服务') has reasonablly bad performance and large variance.
+2. Comments and suggestions
-4. I understand that drawing histogram using d3 is not easy, but it seems that I can no longer see notice anything interesting apart from the above observations.
+  - comments: I understand that drawing boxplot using d3 is tricky, but it seems that one can hardly discover  anything interesting apart from the above observations.
-5. I suggest that you do no know this histogram, but only use the bar chart to compare the average performance.
-You may want to compare the blue chips firms and the other firms within each industry.
+  - suggestions: I suggest that you do not use this complicated boxplot.
+Maybe you can try the bar chart to compare the average performances among industries.
+You may want to compare the blue chip firms and the other firms within the same industry.

 ## Second Try: